 2. Tips for arranging your itinerary for the full blooms

 - Start your trip from Osaka if you travel between March 20-25.
 This way.
-You will view full blooms in Tokyo for a 7-week itinerary.
+You will view full blooms in Tokyo for a one-week itinerary.

 - Start your trip from either Tokyo or Osaka if you travel between March 26 to April 5.
 You will view cherry blossoms in early April in Kyoto or Osaka.

 - Enter Japan after April 5: Osaka is better for entry.
-Cherry blossoms in Osaka and Tokyo are in full bloom around April 5.
+Cherry blossoms in Osaka are in full bloom around April 5.

 - If you're visiting Japan around April 10, consider heading to Mt.
 Fuji and Mt.
 Yoshino.
 The cherry blossoms are in full bloom there.
 In most central Japanese cities, the blossoms have already gone.